xinglin/hugo-site/content/blog/hit-the-road.md

 date = "2020-08-23"
 +++

-Hit the Road is an iOS app for tracking personal exercises.
+Hit the Road is an iOS app for tracking ourdoor exercises.
 It can track walking, running, and biking.
-It is supposed to run on iPhones but not iPads or iWatchs.
+It is supposed to run on iPhones, but not iPads or iWatchs.

 # User Privacy